achamberland/react-view-cube/README.md

 To edit and build you'll need npm and gulp installed first.
 Gulp will make builds from Sass / ES6 / Browserify files.

-To build, just navigate to the react-cube-view folder in the command line and type `gulp`
+To build, navigate to the react-cube-view folder in the command line and type `gulp`

 Future Plans
 -------
-To let any component be added to the cube with a method call like:
+To let any react component be added as a view of the cube with a simple call like:
 `Cube.addFace( {{Component}}, {{faceIndex}}, {{verticalPos}} );`